Generations Collide Through Cinema

 “Inherently, all high school movies are more or less the same,” English and Theater teacher Mrs. Julie Gardieff says.
 “They are all coming of age stories; people make discoveries about themselves and grow up in the process and learn a lesson.
 It transcends technology and time period.”
 The theme is what keeps teens coming back, even if these movies were made for a different time.

-Not to mention that a variety of these films were produced for teenage audience.
+Not to mention that a variety of these films were produced for a teenage audience.
 The teen experience from thirty, forty years ago was not that different.
 Technology has changed, clothes are different, but there is a universal high school experience that is still relatable for almost everyone.

 “I’d be very surprised if any teenage boy could not relate to Back to the Future,” Childers says.
 “Back to the Future is very much from a teenage boy’s perspective.”
 There are definitely tons of stereotypes and aspects of teen life not dependent on the time period, things that still make sense in the context of today.